Geert Bekaert

 Geert Bekaert (1928–2016) was a Belgian architectural critic and writer on art and design.
 He was one of the most prolific non-fiction writers in the Dutch language of the late 20th-century.
 As a young man he was for some years a member of the Society of Jesus.

 Bekaert's collected essays were published in nine volumes, 1985–2012.
 A selection of his essays has been published in English translation under the title Rooted in the Real (Ghent, 2008).

+Biography

+Shortly after the Second World War, in 1946, Bekaert joined the Society of Jesus.
+As a Jesuit, he pursued studies in classical philology, art history, theology, and philosophy.
+In 1950, he made his debut with a text on the work of sculptor Bert Servaes in De Linie, a magazine published through Belgian-Dutch collaboration by the Society of Jesus.
+Bekaert continued to publish on art and architecture in De Linie, as well as in the review Streven, likewise published with Jesuit editorial involvement.

+In 1958, Bekaert curated the exhibition "Ars Sacra" at Saint Peter's Church, Leuven, in collaboration with art and design critic K. N. Elno.
+Well into the 1960s, he played a crucial role in the discussion and theoretical development regarding secularized art vis-a-vis new, modern church architecture.
+In 1966, he published a booklet on the first theme with Davidsfonds, entitled Pop, het wezen van de kunst (Pop: the essence of art).
+His first major book on church architecture, entitled In een of ander huis: Kerkbouw op een keerpunt, was published by Lannoo in 1967.

 In 2006 Ghent University acquired his library for its Faculty of Engineering and Architecture.